jtpaasch/lambda/README.md

 ## Usage

-See the help:
+See the examples in the headers of each library module.

-    lambda --help

 ## Build